Economic and Political Overview

 Main Sectors of Industry

-Agriculture is an important sector for the Albanian economy.
-It contributes 18.6% of the GDP and employs 35% of the workforce (World Bank, latest data available).
+Agriculture is a pivotal sector for the Albanian economy.
+It contributes 16.2% of the GDP and employs 34.9% of the workforce (World Bank, latest data available).
 Agricultural production concentrates on wheat, corn, oats, potatoes, vegetables, olives, tobacco, fruits, sugar beets, vines, livestock farming and dairy products.
 The agriculture sector in Albania suffers from a lack of modern equipment, highly fragmented land ownership and limited area of cultivation, all of which lead to relatively low productivity.
-The productive capacity of Albania’s agriculture sector meets only one-third of the domestic demand for food and feed (World Bank); 42.8% of its territory is classified as agricultural land (1,17 million ha) and 28.7% are forests; source: FAO).
-Finally, it should be noted that agricultural production is higher than its share of the GDP: a large part of the produce is in fact consumed by the farmers themselves and therefore is not marketed.
-Data from INSTAT shows that agricultural growth is projected to average approximately 2.4% annually in real terms between 2025 and 2027, making an average annual contribution to economic expansion of roughly 0.4 percentage points.
+The productive capacity of the national agriculture sector meets only one-third of the domestic demand for food and feed (World Bank); 42.8% of its territory is classified as agricultural land (1,17 million ha) and 28.7% are forests; source: FAO).
+However, it should be noted that agricultural production is higher than its share of the GDP: a large part of the produce is in fact consumed by the farmers themselves and therefore is not marketed.
+Data from the Minister of Agriculture and Rural Development show that the country’s agricultural exports increased 21% y-o-y in 2024.
+The government's objective is to reach USD 1 billion in exports by 2030.

-The services sector represents 47.4% of the GDP, employing around 44% of the workforce.
-Tourism is an important sector of the economy: after being severely affected by the COVID-19 pandemic, foreign tourist arrivals to Albania rose to over 10.1 million in 2023 (+35% year-on-year – Ministry of Tourism).
-According to the latest figures by the European Banking Federation, the structure of the banking and financial system consists of 12 banks (four of which with Albanian capital and eight with foreign capital), 30 non-bank financial institutions (NBFIs), 538 foreign exchange bureaus, 14 savings and loan associations (SLAs) and one union of SLAs.
+The services sector represents 48% of the GDP, employing around 43.9% of the workforce.
+Tourism is an important sector of the economy: after being severely affected by the COVID-19 pandemic, foreign tourist arrivals to Albania rose to over 11.7 million in 2024 (+15.2% year-on-year – Ministry of Tourism).
+According to the latest figures by the European Banking Federation, the structure of the banking and financial system consists of 11 banks (five of which have Albanian capital and six with foreign capital), 40 non-bank financial institutions (NBFIs), 645 foreign exchange bureaus, 16 savings and loan associations (SLAs) and one union of SLAs.

 Breakdown of Economic Activity By Sector Agriculture Industry Services